 Energy Management Best Practices Guide for Commercial and Institutional Buildings

 National Resources Canada guide providing information and tools for improving energy management practices.

-There are two funding streams under the Save On Energy Program to assist business in improving their energy efficiency by utilizing customized Monitoring and Targeting (M&T); the Retrofit Program and Process and Systems Program.
-A summary of incentives available for the implementation of customized Monitoring and Targeting system can be found in our blog article Incentives for Customized Monitoring and Targeting (M&T)
+The IESO Save On Energy Retrofit Program is available to assist Ontario business to improve the energy efficiency in buildings by upgrading equipment and optimizing operations.
+A summary of the Retrofit Program can be found in our blog article Incentives for Customized Monitoring and Targeting (M&T)

 Energy Management Information Systems (EMIS)

 Natural Resources Canada’s website explaining EMIS and tools available to assist organizations in implementing an energy management information system.

 Better Buildings is an initiative of the U.S. Department of Energy (DOE) driving leadership in energy innovation.
 Through Better Buildings, DOE partners with leaders in the public and private sectors to make homes, commercial buildings and industrial plants in the United States more energy efficient through the acceleration of investment and sharing of best practices.

 Better Plants is a U.S. Department of Energy (DOE) program with a goal to improve energy efficiency and competitiveness in the industrial sector while saving money in the process.
 Through Better Plants, leading manufacturers and water and wastewater treatment facilities voluntarily set a goal to reduce energy intensity by 25% over a 10-year period across all their U.S. operations.

 The U.S. Department of Energy’s 50001 Ready program recognizes facilities and organizations that practice ISO 50001-based energy management.
 The program is a self-guided approach for facilities to establish an energy management system and self-attest to the structure of ISO 50001, leading to sustained energy savings.
 No external audits nor certifications required.